HulinCedric/advent-of-craft-2025/community/solutions/day08/HulinCedric.md

 ## More feedback to share (optional)

 - I loved the experience because: Comparing different code styles and approaches is always interesting.
 Playing with bias is a good exercise.
+The bias of "nice code = correct code" and _vice-versa_ is something we should be aware.
 - I found the exercise could be better if: Knowledge of the business goal to try to catch if the solutions fix the bug or not would be great.